 Scenario 2: Triage without Finger-Pointing Using End-to-End Timing

-Sometimes you can’t tell which team is responsible for the issue.
+Sometimes you can’t tell which team is responsible for the issue and how to troubleshoot load balancers efficiently becomes more challenging.
 Triage becomes a big bottleneck to actual problem solving where multiple teams engage in an unproductive activity called “finger-pointing”.
 And we call this mean time to innocence (MTTI) syndrome.
 No bad intention by either the networking or application teams, just lack of proper tools.
 In most cases, different teams use different tools surfacing information at different levels, hence leading to different conclusions or partially informed decisions.

 In this video, you see that as long as you can tell colors apart (no offense here), you can easily see where latency comes from at any particular point in time both real-time and historically.
 And that should give both teams some direction as to where to look for issues.